 This shows the vulnerabilities categorized based on their severity, plotted in the form of a pie chart.
 You will be able to see the count of vulnerabilities that fall under a particular severity.

 This shows the count of vulnerable devices grouped based on their firmware version.
 This can help you identify all the vulnerabilities and the vulnerable devices that fall under a particular firmware version.
+Critical and important severities are considerd as high-risk vulnerabilities.

 This view shows the progress of the vulnerabilities over time from the day it is first reported in your network.
 This graph shows whether the vulnerability count increases or decreases over a particular time.
 If more number of vulnerabilities are fixed, the line will project downwards, if vulnerabilities are not fixed but if no new vulnerability is reported, the graph will show a steady line.
 However, if vulnerabilities are not fixed and new vulnerabilities are reported, the line will project upwards.